Date:

 2. You may contact the FJC Unit:

-2. for information, advice and support on meeting the requirements of the Code
+2. for information, advice and support on meeting the requirements of the code; or

 3. The FJC Unit may contact you to:

-2. discuss your application for a Certificate or to notify you that your Certificate is due for renewal or being revoked
+2. discuss your application for a certificate or to notify you that your certificate is due for renewal or being revoked; or

 3. seek information, in the course of conducting an audit, investigation or review.

-1. incorporating the requirements of the Code and any model clauses into relevant procurement and grant documentation and contracts / agreements
+a. incorporating the requirements of the code and any model clauses into relevant procurement and grant documentation and contracts/agreements;

-2. notifying the FJC Unit of self-reported Supplier and Business non-compliance with the Code
+b. notifying the FJC Unit of self-reported supplier and business non-compliance with the code; and

-3. reviewing FJC Plans / FJC Plan Addendums and monitoring their delivery throughout the term of the contract.
+c. reviewing FJC plans/FJC plan addendums and monitoring their delivery throughout the term of the contract.

 12.3 Local Jobs First Commissioner